MatthieuMv/openZia/MODULE.md

 void MyServer::onClientReadable(Client &client)
 {
 	client.context.clear();
-	if (!_pipeline.onMessageAvaible(client.context)) {
+	switch (_pipeline.onMessageAvaible(client.context)) {
-		// No module processed it, you can either throw or read it yourself before running pipeline throw ...;
+	case MessageState::Readable:
+		// The message has not been handled by any module break;
+	case MessageState::Done:
+		// The message has been processed by the pipeline break;
+	case MessageState::Disconnection:
+		// The message was a TCP disconnection break;
 	}
-	// onMessageAvaible returned true, the message has been read and ran into the pipeline }
+}
 ```